-With a length of 4.70 m, up to seven seats and the largest boot within its class, the Škoda Kodiaq is the Czech car manufacturer’s first large SUV.
-From early 2017, Škoda’s latest model will present itself with all of the brand’s strengths: a design that is full of character, extraordinary interior space, practical intelligence and innovative technology that can otherwise only be found in higher vehicle classes.
-The Škoda Kodiaq marks the beginning of Škoda’s extensive SUV campaign.
+With a length of 4.70 m, up to seven seats and the largest boot within its class, the Škoda Kodiaq is the Czech car manufacturer’s largest SUV.
+A design that is full of character, extraordinary interior space, practical intelligence and innovative technology that can otherwise only be found in higher vehicle classes.

 The ŠKODA KODIAQ is an all-rounder: the SUV is suitable for business, as well as family and leisure use – and drives off-road with ease.
 The brand transfers its new design language into the SUV segment with a design that reflects the car’s versatile character: the ŠKODA KODIAQ features a bold interplay of elegant lines, sporty contours and robustness, which make it easily recognisable.